 Jacobsen and his brother, violinist Colin Jacobsen, founded The Knights in the late 1990s as a collective of New York-based musicians, initially playing chamber music.
 The ensemble evolved into an orchestra whose programs range from standard classical repertory to contemporary and culture-crossing music.

-Jacobsen has been music director of the Orlando Philharmonic since 2015, and has been principal conductor of the Greater Bridgeport (CN) Symphony and artistic partner of the Northwest Sinfonietta of Seattle since 2014.
+Jacobsen has been music director of the Orlando Philharmonic since 2015, and has been principal conductor of the Greater Bridgeport (CT) Symphony and artistic partner of the Northwest Sinfonietta of Seattle since 2014.
 He also has guest-conducted a number of US and European orchestras.

 He is the cellist of Brooklyn Rider, a string quartet specializing in contemporary and avant-garde music, and has performed with the Silk Road Ensemble, an ensemble founded by Yo-Yo Ma to explore non-Western art-music.